When we need them most, life lessons seem to have a way of finding us.

 A counselor once said to me, “you can be right or you can be in a relationship, you can’t always have both”.

-Well…sometimes, like everyone, I think I am right!
-But so often, especially with kids, it is better to be kind than right.
+So often, especially with kids, it is better to be kind than to be right.

-But, sometimes our culture asks far too much of little kids; more than they’re able to give.
-Let’s meet our kids where they are and always ask ourselves, are our actions strengthening or weakening our connection?
+But, sometimes our culture asks far too much of little kids.
+So, let’s meet our kids where they are and prioritise kindness, compassion and connection.

 Sometimes the things our kids want seem trivial and unimportant in our productive adult world.